sddevelopment-be/penguin-pragmatic-patterns/src/X_Appendix/Glossary/README.md

 patterns, each describing a problem, and the core of a solution that can be used in many ways within a specific field of expertise.

+### PCB

+short for: Process Control Block.
+The Process Control Block contains meta-information about a certain process, such as its state, size, ... .

 ### Practices

 Practices are a set of actionable recipes, that can help you achieve certain goals.
 As with all advice, these are not